grafana/mimir/docs/sources/tools/mimirtool/_index.md

 ### Analyse

-Run analysis against your Grafana or Hosted Grafana instance to see which metrics being used and exported.
+Run analysis against your Grafana or Hosted Grafana instance to see which metrics are being used and exported.
 Can also extract metrics from dashboard JSON and rules YAML files.

 #### Grafana